roadiz/AbstractApiTheme/README.md

 ### Listing nodes-sources

+- `/api/1.0/nodes-sources`: list all nodes-sources no matter type they are.
+- `/api/1.0/{node-type-name}`: list nodes-sources by type

 If you created a `Event` node-type, API content will be available at `/api/1.0/event` endpoint.
 Serialization context will automatically add `@id`, `@type`, `slug` and `url` fields in your API resource: